tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 ## Creating a dataset

-So far we have been illustrating the benefits of packaging data and metadata into unified whole using an existing dataset.
+So far we have been illustrating the benefits of packaging data and metadata into a unified whole using an existing dataset.
 Now we will go through the process of creating a dataset.

 The creation of a dataset happens in three stages: